General-Tao-Ventures/cartha-validator/README.md

 - [`uv`](https://github.com/astral-sh/uv) for dependency management
 - Bittensor wallet (coldkey and hotkey)
 - Access to Cartha verifier instance
-- EVM RPC endpoints for on-chain replay (required for mainnet)
+- **Validator Whitelist**: Your validator hotkey must be whitelisted by the subnet owner

 ## How It Works

 The validator operates on a **weekly epoch cycle** (Friday 00:00 UTC → Thursday 23:59 UTC):

 1. **Weekly Epoch Detection** - Detects the current weekly epoch (Friday 00:00 UTC boundary)
-2. **Fetch Verified Miners** - Retrieves the epoch-frozen miner list from the verifier for the current weekly epoch
+2. **Validator Whitelist Check** - Verifies that the validator hotkey is whitelisted (required to query verified miners)
-3. **Daily Expiry Checks** - Performs daily checks during the week to filter out expired pools
+3. **Fetch Verified Miners** - Retrieves the epoch-frozen miner list from the verifier for the current weekly epoch
-4. **Replay Positions** - For each miner, replays vault events from the blockchain to reconstruct their USDC positions (or uses verifier-supplied amounts in testnet mode)
+4. **Daily Expiry Checks** - Performs daily checks during the week to filter out expired pools
 5. **Score Liquidity** - Calculates scores based on:
    - Locked USDC amounts (6 decimals)
    - Lock duration (with Model-1 boost)